 The Azores are actually an autonomous region of Portugal, but because of their isolation they feel very different.
 And Flores is arguably the most different of all.
 The predominantly humid climate coupled with volcanic features has resulted in a mysterious island, often shrouded in mist, with a distinctly lost-world feel.

 Flores is a great island to explore on foot, with all manner of interesting geological features.
-For details of walks on the island see Landscapes of The Azores.

 Be prepared for humid conditions – this is the most humid island in the Azores, which accounts for the lush vegetation.
 It is frequently shrouded in low cloud and mist, which adds to its mystique.
 Of course this can also make travelling difficult, and disrupt SATA flight schedules.
 But it is worth risking delays to be able to explore this unique and remote place.